People

 Group Leader:

 Marc completed his PhD in supramolecular chemistry with Prof. Michaele Hardie at the University of Leeds.
 He then moved to the University of Liverpool to work with Prof. Andrew Cooper FRS in the area of materials chemistry, where he was promoted to a senior research post.
-At Liverpool, Marc developed new approaches to design and discover molecular crystals, including using computation and automation through a key collaboration with Prof Graeme Day’s group at the University of Southampton.
+At Liverpool, Marc developed new approaches to design and discover molecular crystals, including using computation and automation.

 Marc has a broad range of expertise in supramolecular materials chemistry, lab automation, and computational chemistry and is keen to apply these to the design of new crystalline materials.
 A key focus of these interests is to develop new materials for sustainable applications and help transform the chemical sciences into the digital age.